hashicorp/nomad/contributing/testing.md

 - Log control
   - Logging must go through the testing.T (use helper/testlog.HCLogger)
   - Avoid excessive logging in test cases - prefer failure messages

+## API tests

+Testing in the `api` package requires an already-built Nomad binary.
+If you're writing `api` tests, you'll need to build a Nomad binary (ex. with `make dev`) that includes any changes your API exercises.